TenebrisNoctua/ClassPP/docs/tutorials/advanced/types.md

 ### Type.typeof

 `Type.typeof` will return the type of the given object.
-Like `Type.type`, it behaves the same as the built-in Roblox `typeof` function, but with additional support for `class`es and `object`s.
+Like `Type.type`, it behaves the same as the built-in Luau `typeof` function, but with additional support for `class`es and `object`s.
 For example, if the provided object is a `class`, it will return a string containing the name of the `class`.
 This is due to `class`es are also being types on their own.
 They can also be represented as types.

 For `object`s, this function will return the type of the `class` they belong to.
 For example, using this function with an `object` created from a "Person" `class`, will return "Person" as its type.